thomazmz/thomazmz/README.md

 ## Hey There! 😛

-- 🔭 I’m currently working with TypeScript, Node.js and React
+- 🔭 Wrking with TypeScript, Node.js and React
-- 🌱 I’m currently learning Functional Programming
+- 🌱 Learning Functional Programming
-- 🤗 Pronouns: he/him
+- 🤗 He/Him